Mites (demodex mites)

 The mites eat skin-cells, hormones and oils (sebum) which accumulate in the hair follicles.
 Their digestive system is so efficient and results in so little waste that they have no excretory orifice.
 At night they leave the hair follicles and come out to mate.
 Eggs are laid deep in the hair follicles or oil glands, and are impossible to wash out.
 You have to wait for them to hatch, and then treat the mites.

-The legged larvae hatch 3-4 days after the eggs are laid.
+The eggs are laid 15-20 days after mating, and the legged larvae hatch 3-4 days after the eggs are laid.
 It takes about a week for the larvae to develop into adults.
-The total lifespan of a demodex mite is several weeks.
+The total lifespan of a demodex mite is about two weeks.
 The dead mites decompose inside the hair follicles or sebaceous glands.
-For this reason mite treatment must last 6-8 weeks.
+Mite treatment must last 12 weeks.

 Symptoms of mite infestation